nw-0712/Project1-nw/README.md

 ![image](https://github.com/user-attachments/assets/b4ae2ff6-f34a-451b-82a2-6d7eadef9bf4)

 https://jigsaw.w3.org/css-validator/
-Validating my css I ofund this error and corrected it.
+Validating my CSS I got this error and corrected it.
 ![image](https://github.com/user-attachments/assets/43e40a1d-d0a1-4229-a884-75567a33311a)

 c.
 Accessibility & scores</br>
-Used Lighthouse in Chrome DevTools to confirm sccessibility used in throughout the website are easy to read and accessible.</br>
+Used Lighthouse in Chrome DevTools to confirm accessibility used in throughout the website are easy to read and accessible.</br>

 **DEPLOYMENT**</br>